 The Reggio Emilia approach is an innovative and inspiring approach to early education.

-How do we incorporate the Reggio Emilia approach at Vincent Massey?
+How do we incorporate the Reggio Emilia approach at Vincent Massey Academy?

-Collaboration and student teacher relationships- The teachers at Vincent Massey view themselves as co-constructors of knowledge rather than the all-knowing leaders imparting wisdom.
+Teachers as Researcher- The teachers at VMA view themselves as co-constructors of knowledge rather than the all-knowing leaders imparting wisdom.
 Teachers work to provoke inquiry and intellectual growth by listening to students, extending their discussions, and providing materials.
-Vincent Massey teachers value social relationships as essential aspects of all learning.
+Our teachers value social relationships as essential aspects of all learning.
 Participation by children, teachers and parents in a community context allows all participants to connect and learn by interacting with one another and their environment.

 “OUR TASK, REGARDING CREATIVITY, IS TO HELP CHILDREN CLIMB THEIR OWN MOUNTAINS, AS HIGH AS POSSIBLE.
 NO ONE CAN DO MORE.”